amiruldevkun/Dating-Prediction/README.md

 git clone https://github.com/amiruldevkun/datingprediction_updated
 ```

 Then, wait until it has done cloning.
 After that, you will have to go to bin/Debug/net5.0, and run the exe file.
 You might need the (dot)net sdk to run it but im sure its fine.
-Another way to get the script is to use the **BIG** green button on the top called CODE.
+Another way to get the script is to use the **BIG** green button on the top called `CODE`.
 Click it and download the zip.
 Unzip the file and go to the file location, and run the exe file and boom, its running.
 Just keep in mind this is __UNPOLISHED__ and __WILL__ have bugs.
 If thats the case, shoot me a dm through twitter cuz thats the only place i have dms open.

 ## BUILDING
 Ok, so you have decided to not do it the easy way huh and wanted to build it yourself.
 So, these are the prerequisites.